dhis2/dhis2.github.io/_posts/2019-10-29-dhis2-and-docker.md

 _Tip: To destroy the instance, run `docker-compose down`_.

-## DHIS2 with pre-populated postgres database using Docker Compose
+## DHIS2 with pre-populated Postgres database using Docker Compose

-To achieve this, you will need an SQL file with the schema and data you want to pre-populate postgres with.
-You will attach that file to postgres container as a volume.
+To achieve this, you will need an SQL file with the schema and data you want to pre-populate Postgres with.
+You will attach that file to Postgres container as a volume.
 Here's an example of the `docker-compose.yml` file.
 ```
   version: '3'
   services:
     db:
       image: mdillon/postgis:10-alpine
       command: postgres -c max_locks_per_transaction=100
       environment:
         POSTGRES_USER: dhis
         POSTGRES_DB: dhis2
         POSTGRES_PASSWORD: dhis
       volumes:
         - ./config/init.sql:/Docker-entrypoint-initdb.d/init.sql
     web:
       image: dhis2/core:2.33.0
       volumes:
         - ./config/dhis2_home/dhis.conf:/DHIS2_home/dhis.conf
       environment:
         - WAIT_FOR_DB_CONTAINER=db:5432 -t 0
       ports:
       - "8080:8080"
       depends_on:
         - db
 ```
 You probably noticed, that most of the file is the same as in the previous step, but we added _volumes_ and _environment_ properties for _db_ and _web_ containers.

-Attaching the SQL file to the _db_ container will tell postgres to pre-populate db before starting the container.
-Depending on the file size, postgres might take a while to do this and we might run into race conditions when DHIS2 starts earlier than postgres and fails to connect.
-To solve this, we tell the _web_  container that it has to wait for postgres to finish before starting.
+Attaching the SQL file to the _db_ container will tell Postgres to pre-populate db before starting the container.
+Depending on the file size, Postgres might take a while to do this and we might run into race conditions when DHIS2 starts earlier than Postgres and fails to connect.
+To solve this, we tell the _web_  container that it has to wait for Postgres to finish before starting.
 We do this by using the WAIT_FOR_DB_CONTAINER environment variable.
 You will notice the -t  option.
 The -t option stands for  _timeout_.
 0  means that _web_ container will wait as long as it takes for _db_ container to become ready, but you can set any timeout (in seconds) you want.

 Note, that you still need to configure connection properties in dhis.conf: